SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## One of my leg is higher than the other

-Shift your upper leg trackers a bit; try out other mounting positions and orientations for your upper leg trackers
+Shift your upper leg trackers a bit; try out other mounting positions and orientations for your upper leg trackers.

 ## AutoBone / Automatic body proportions calibration isn't working